lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 ```

 The `createDescriptorPool` method just creates the descriptor pool.
 We will need:
 - Uniform buffers (`VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER`): one for the perspective matrix and one per swap chain image for the view matrix.
 - Texture samples (`VK_DESCRIPTOR_TYPE_COMBINED_IMAGE_SAMPLER`): one for the textures of each of the potential materials.
 - Dynamic uniform buffers (`VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER_DYNAMIC`): One dynamic buffer will hold all the materials data.

-  Therefore the `createDescriptorPool` method is defined like this:
+The `createDescriptorPool` method is defined like this:
 ```java
   public class GeometryRenderActivity {
     ...